ezone

 Setting up App Store Connect / Google Play for a new app

-Read and pause and read again.
-The decisions you make here will affect your app for its entire lifecycle.
+Read carefully, and then read again.
+The decisions you make at this stage will follow your app for its entire lifecycle.
+Some things genuinely cannot be undone.

 Details